 Ms. Dawson has been heard in concert singing Poème de l’amour et de la mer with the Frankfurter Opern- und Museumsorchester, Mahler’s Symphony No. 4 with the American Academy of Conducting at the Aspen Music Festival, Mozart’s Great Mass in C minor KV 427 with the Vocal Concert Dresden and Bach’s Mass in B minor with the Houston Bach Society.

 As a recitalist, Ms. Dawson has been presented by Vocal Arts DC and the New York Festival of Song as well as in concerts broadcast on German radio Hessischer Rundfunk.
 Ms. Dawson recently enjoyed performing and producing the world premiere of Girl in the Snow, a monodrama for voice and piano by American composer Scott Ordway, which was presented by Musica+ Frankfurt and for which a studio recording is forthcoming.

 A 2015 George London Award Competition winner, Ms. Dawson received the Anny Schlemm Preis from Oper Frankfurt, an honour given to a singer associated with the company once every five years.
-She has received fellowships from the Aspen Music Festival and the Music Academy of the West, and has sung in masterclass with James Levine at Carnegie Hall under the auspices of Marilyn Horne’s The Song Continues festival.
+Ms. Dawson is a graduate of the Academy of Vocal Arts, Rice University, and Oberlin Conservatory.